 A tree that is unbending, is easily broken.”

-As history shows us, in comparison to flexible focus there are few qualities that are as important to develop for one’s journey on the path towards achievement.
-When individuals focus their energies towards a particular destination, but remain flexible in how they arrive, their likelihood for success becomes all but guaranteed.
-Moreover, those who have developed flexible focus are able to find the most effective path towards achievement because an opportunistic mindset naturally arises.
+As history shows us, in comparison to flexible focus there are few qualities that are as important to develop for one’s journey on the path toward achievement.
+When individuals focus their energies toward a particular destination but remain flexible in how they arrive, their likelihood of success becomes all but guaranteed.
+Moreover, those who have developed flexible focus are able to find the most effective path toward achievement because an opportunistic mindset naturally arises.

 Why is Flexible Focus Important?:

 Because setbacks, obstacles, and failure are an unavoidable part of the achievement process, it is only by approaching your most ambitious goals with a flexible and open mindset that success becomes possible.
-For the once in a generation individuals who have truly changed the world with their commitment to greatness, flexible focus was undeniably one of the personal characteristics they relied most heavily upon.
+For the once-in-a-generation individuals who have truly changed the world with their commitment to greatness, the flexible focus was undeniably one of the personal characteristics they relied most heavily upon.
 This means that if you are setting out to accomplish truly extraordinary things, you’ll need to develop the flexibility to overcome challenges and potentially alter your course to reach the intended destination.